Maradox/osmdroid-wiki/How-to-use-the-osmdroid-library.md

 }
 ```

+# Images for Buttons and whatnot
+For OSMDroid 4.3 and older, there's a number of resources that the map uses for various user interface helpers, such as zoom in/out buttons, the device's current location when GPS is available and more.
+These resources are loaded via the "ResourceProxy".
+The idea is that you can either bring your own images or borrow the ones from OsmDroid.
+If you're borrowing, then you'll want to grab the files located [here](https://github.com/osmdroid/osmdroid/tree/master/OpenStreetMapViewer/src/main/res/drawable) and add them to your project "src/main/res/drawable".

+For OSMDroid 5.0 and newer, the drawables are included with the AAR package.
+The resource proxy is still present and used so you can override values and images as needed.

 # Create a custom Resource Proxy
 As mentioned above, the Resource Proxy is a bit of a strange animal that OsmDroid uses to load some images for user interface controls.
-If you're using any of the build in controls that need images (zoom in/out, person icon, etc) you'll either need to provide your own images, borrow the images from OsmDroid's example app, or provide your own implementation of Resource Proxy.
+If you're using any of the built-in controls that need images (zoom in/out, person icon, etc) you'll either need to provide your own images, borrow the images from OsmDroid's example app, or provide your own implementation of Resource Proxy.

 The example OsmDroid app includes an example of this called CustomResourceProxy (included with > 4.3 OsmDroid).
 All it does is change the my location drawable (person) to an alternate image.
 The example is below.